Enough photo

-But this wasn’t always the case.
+But this was not always the case.
 In fact, Stand Your Ground laws are relatively new, upending centuries of self-defense law and interpretation in the courts.
-Before the first Stand Your Ground law passed in Florida in 2005, it was an individual’s responsibility to attempt to retreat from confrontation before responding with lethal means, like a firearm.
-However, following heavy influence led by the National Rifle Association (NRA), Florida’s Stand Your Ground law passed and now allows a person to use firearms as a solution — even if that means shooting and killing a person in public.
+Before the first Stand Your Ground law passed in Florida in 2005, individuals were required to attempt a retreat from confrontation before resorting to lethal means, like a firearm.

 Stand Your Ground laws are made more lethal by our nation’s history of racism, are reinforced by our nation’s weak gun laws, and are galvanized by outside influence by gun rights groups like the NRA.